Constraining Primordial Magnetism: Results

 \section{Results}

 We have used versions of \textsc{CAMB} \cite{CAMB} and \textsc{CosmoMC} \cite{COSMOMC} modified to generate the magnetic contributions to both the CMB angular power spectrum and the matter power spectrum\footnote{The modified version of \textsc{CAMB} and the adaptation of \textsc{CosmoMC} to use it will be available from \url{http://camb.info/jrs}.}.
+We limit ourselves to the most important magnetic contributions in this work, the magnetic scalar and vector modes and the tensor passive mode.
 We sample with a flat prior in the standard set of cosmological parameters $\left\{ \Omega_b h^2, \Omega_c h^2, \theta, \tau, n_s, \log{(10^{10}A_s)} \right\}$, assuming a flat $\Lambda$CDM universe.
 To describe the magnetic fields we supplement this with three parameters, the magnetic power spectrum amplitude $B_\lambda$ and spectral index $n_B$.
 We also need to specify the production time of the magnetic fields $\tau_B$ to calculate the passive modes.
-For this we use a proxy $r_B = \log_{10}(\tau_\nu / \tau_B)$, where $\tau_\nu$ is the time of neutrino decoupling.
+The tensor passive mode that we calculate has the same structure as the standard tensor mode with amplitude